Students' union: Philippines

-In the Philippines, student unions are referred to as "student government" and "student council."
+Student unions in the Philippines are referred to as student government and/or student council (Konseho ng mga Mag-aaral).
 They are vital organizations for student representation and advancing the struggle of the people for their democratic rights and freedoms.
 At the primary and secondary level, student unions are referred to as pupil government handled by the Department of Education under their Student Government Program.
 Meanwhile, at the tertiary level, private and state colleges and universities have their own student councils.
-A university may further be subdivided into colleges with their own specializations (e.g., College of Law, College of Medicine, College of Arts and Sciences, etc.); in this case, the highest student representation will usually be referred to as the university student council while the student representation of these colleges will be called college student council(s).
-Aside from student unions, students are further represented in the through the student regent (e.g., UP Office of the Student Regent for the students of the University of the Philippines System).
+As universities may further be subdivided into colleges with their own specializations (e.g., College of Law, College of Medicine, College of Arts and Sciences, etc.), the highest student representation will usually be referred to as the university student council while the student representation of these colleges will be called college student council(s).

+Student councils, especially those in universities, have a history of activism in the local and national level due to various socio-political and economic issues, with the First Quarter Storm and the Diliman Commune being two of many examples.

+Aside from student unions, students are further represented in overall decision-making of their respective university's governing body through the student regent (e.g., UP Office of the Student Regent for the students of the University of the Philippines System).
 The student regent is a consequence of tireless and continuous struggle of the students to be represented in the highest policy-making body of their respective universities such as the school board where the student regent has voting powers, among others.
 Student regents are very common for universities with campuses in different locations and most especially in state universities and colleges.

-On the other hand, these student unions are also connected throughout the country via an alliance or network such as the National Union of Students of the Philippines (NUSP), which serves as a nationwide alliance of student councils/governments/unions committed to the advancement of the students' democratic rights and welfare since its establishment in 1957.
+On the other hand, these student unions are also connected throughout the country through various alliances or networks such as the National Union of Students of the Philippines (NUSP), which serves as a nationwide alliance of student councils/governments/unions committed to the advancement of the students' democratic rights and welfare since its establishment in 1957.